mpv-player/mpv/DOCS/man/en/options.rst

     multiple displays), this option tells mpv which screen to display the movie on.

-    This option does not always work.
-In these cases, try to use ``--geometry`` to position the window explicitly.

     .. admonition:: Note (X11)

         This option does not work properly with all window managers.
+In these cases, you can try to use ``--geometry`` to position the window explicitly.
+It's also possible that the window manager provides native features to control which screens application windows should use.

     See also ``--fs-screen``.